Skip to content

 Preference Application

-1. Model produces structured output (first draft)
+1. Model produces structured TaskParseResult (first draft)

-4. Orchestrator uses final output for scheduling/routing
+5. Orchestrator uses the final output for scheduling/routing

 Transparency & Control